manteo15/PriceComparatorAPI/README.md

 PROJECT STRUCTURE

-The project is split in 5 modules:
+The project is split in 5 modules:<br />
 -Model: it contains the entities<br />
 -Repository: it contains the repositories for entities created<br />
 -Service: it contains the store service<br />